 It was quiet when we visited on a Saturday lunchtime, but it can get very busy so try to arrive early to avoid queuing.
-To make a reservation via their Facebook page you have to book the 2500 yen set menu including drink and dessert.
+You can make a reservation on their website but you’ll have to book the 2500 yen set menu including drink and dessert.

 There are many great veggie-friendly places to eat in this neighbourhood, which is one of the reasons why we think Shinjuku is the best area to stay in Tokyo.